 Operations HERO—Vanita Wells, Vice President of Customer Operations, LYTRO

 Wells used a combination of tools and processes to build LYTRO’s supply chain into a world-class solution.
-LYTRO’s NetSuite system is at the center of this complex model that interacts with partners in the LYTRO supply chain and includes Contract Manufacturers, Component Suppliers, Fulfillment Partners, Merchant Banks, and Value Added Resellers.
+LYTRO’s NetSuite system is at the centre of this complex model that interacts with partners in the LYTRO supply chain and includes Contract Manufacturers, Component Suppliers, Fulfilment Partners, Merchant Banks, and Value Added Resellers.
 This complex supply chain fulfills customer demand, handles returns, payments, refunds, and service, all with speed and efficiency that gives LYTRO a competitive advantage in its market segment.